Raspberry Pi: Product line expansion (2014–present)

 The global chip shortage starting in 2020, as well as an uptake in demand starting in early 2021, notably affected the Raspberry Pi, causing significant availability issues from that time onward.
 The company explained its approach to the shortages in 2021, and April 2022, explaining that it was prioritising business and industrial customers.

 The Raspberry Pi 5 was released in October 2023, featuring an upgraded CPU and GPU, up to 16 GB of RAM, a PCIe interface for fast peripherals and an in-house designed southbridge chip.
 Updated versions of the Compute Module (CM5) and keyboard computer (Pi 500, Pi 500+) based on the Pi 5's architecture were subsequently announced.
-The Raspberry Pi Pico 2, released in 2024, introduced the RP2350 microcontroller, featuring selectable dual-core 32-bit ARM Cortex-M33 or RISC-V processors, 520 KB of RAM, and 4 MB of flash memory.
+The Raspberry Pi Pico 2, released in 2024, introduced the RP2350 microcontroller, featuring two Hazard3 RISC-V and two ARM Cortex-M33 cores, any two of which may be selected at boot time, 520 KB of RAM, and 4 MB of flash memory.

+Raspberry Pi expanded its artificial intelligence focused hardware ecosystem with the release of the Raspberry Pi AI Camera, based on Sony's IMX500 Intelligent Vision Sensor.
+The product integrated on-sensor neural network inference, enabling edge-based computer vision applications when paired with Raspberry Pi computers.
+The company also introduced the Raspberry Pi AI HAT+, incorporating a Hailo neural processing unit (NPU) to accelerate machine learning workloads on the Raspberry Pi 5 platform.
+The accessory was positioned for high-performance edge inference use cases, including industrial automation and embedded AI systems.

+During the same period, Raspberry Pi announced updated keyboard-integrated desktop models derived from the Raspberry Pi 5 architecture.
+These revisions included expanded memory configurations and enhanced storage options, continuing the company's development of compact, integrated desktop computing systems.

 Sales milestones

 The Raspberry Pi's sales demonstrated remarkable growth.
 The one-millionth Pi was sold by October 2013, a figure that doubled just a month later.
 By February 2016, sales reached eight million units, surpassing the ZX Spectrum as the best-selling British computer of all time.
 Sales hit ten million in September 2016, thirty million by December 2019, and forty million by May 2021.
 As of its tenth anniversary in February 2022, a total of 46 million Raspberry Pis had been sold.
 As of March 2025, 68 million units had been sold.